opensim/opensim/README.txt

 * cd to /Prebuild/
 * type 'nant'

-After you've built it, move it from /Prebuild/src/bin to /bin/ directory,
+After you've built it, it will land in the root /bin/ directory,

-after that you just modify the prebuild.xml and then execute
+When adding or changing projects, modify the prebuild.xml and then execute

 bin/Prebuild.exe /target {target}